Pratiable/IronworksTranslator/README.md

 - Final Fantasy XIV running in DirectX 11 mode

 ## Setup Tips
-- You need to enter an API key when using the Gemini translation engine
+- You need to enter an Gemini API key when using the Gemini translation model

 ## License
 This project is distributed under the MIT License.